Earth First!: Early years, from 1980–1989

-Earth First! was founded on April 4, 1980, by Dave Foreman, Mike Roselle, Howie Wolke, Bart Koehler, and Ron Kezar.
+Earth First was founded on April 4, 1980, by Dave Foreman, Mike Roselle, Howie Wolke, Bart Koehler, and Ron Kezar.

-During the group's early years (1980–1986), Earth First! mixed publicity stunts (such as rolling a plastic "crack" down Glen Canyon Dam) with far-reaching wilderness proposals that reportedly surpassed the actions that mainstream environmental groups were willing to take (relying on conservation biology research from a biocentric perspective).
+During the group's early years (1980–1986), Earth First mixed publicity stunts (such as rolling a plastic "crack" down Glen Canyon Dam) with far-reaching wilderness proposals that reportedly surpassed the actions that mainstream environmental groups were willing to take (relying on conservation biology research from a biocentric perspective).
 The group's proposals were published in a periodical, Earth First!
 The Radical Environmental Journal, informally known as the Earth First!
 Journal.
 Edward Abbey often spoke at early gatherings, and his inspirational writings led him to be revered by the early movement.
 An annual gathering of the group was known as the Round River Rendezvous, with the name taken from an Ojibwa myth about a continuous river of life flowing into and out of itself and sustaining all relations.
 The rendezvous is a celebration with art and music, as well as an activist conference with workshops and recounts of past actions.
+Musicians such as Dana Lyons, Judi Bari, Daryl Cherney, Joanne Rand, Bart Koehler, Casey Neill and others performed regularly on Earth First! promotional roadshows as well as at gatherings, protests and blockades.
 Another project led by the organization at this time was the creation of Earth First!
-Foundation, a tax-deductible fund which was established to provide financial support for research, advocacy and education by Earth First! activists.
+Foundation, a tax-deductible fund which was established to provide financial support for research, advocacy and education by Earth First activists.
 The fund was later renamed the Fund for Wild Nature in 1991.